Mike Mendoza (wrestler)

-Víctor Ortiz Jr. is a Puerto Rican professional wrestler.
-He is more commonly known by his ringname Mike Mendoza.
+Víctor Ortiz Jr. (born October 15, 1990), better known by the ring name Mike Mendoza, is a Puerto Rican professional wrestler.

 Early in his career he worked as Enigma (stylized as Eni?ma), continuing to perform under the name for some time afterwards.
 Ortiz began his career in the International Wrestling Association (IWA) as a cruiserweight, winning the division's title before ascending to the lower mid-tier and later performing in the tag team division and winning the EWO World Tag Team Championship in an interpromotional angle with the large independent promotion Extreme Wrestling Organization (EWO).

 In 2013, he debuted in the World Wrestling Council (WWC), where he reigned in the junior heavyweight and tag team divisions before concluding his stay following a run with the second-tier WWC Puerto Rico Heavyweight Championship.
 In 2017, Ortiz joined Liga Wrestling (then known as the World Wrestling League), where he is a two-time WWL World Heavyweight Champion.